 Another possible method for finding the visible object in individual pixels is that, for each object, all the pixels forming the image of the object on the screen are identified, and then, if a collision occurs at a given pixel due to overlapping, it is decided which object must be retained.
 The objects are taken one by one.
 To generate all the pixels that the projection of an object covers, scan conversion methods can be used to convert the area of the projections first into (horizontal) spans corresponding to the rows of the raster image, and then split up the spans into pixels according to the columns.
 Imagine another array behind the raster image (raster buffer), with the same dimensions, but containing distance information instead of color values.
 This array is called z-buffer.
 Each pixel in the raster buffer has a corresponding cell in the z-buffer.
 This contains the distance (depth) information of the surface point from the eye which is used to decide which pixel is visible.
-Whenever a new color value is to be written into a pixel during the raster conversion of the objects, the value already in the z-buffer is greater, then the pixel can be overwritten, both the corresponding color and depth information, because the actual surface point is closer to the eye.
+Whenever a new color value is to be written into a pixel during the raster conversion of the objects, the value already in the z-buffer is compared with that of the actual surface point.
+If the value in the z-buffer is greater, then the pixel can be overwritten, both the corresponding color and depth information, because the actual surface point is closer to the eye.
 Otherwise the values are left untouched.